Shutdown Maintenance (Turnaround Maintenance)

-Shutdown maintenance planning organization will comprise of cross-functional team members with expertise across different plant units and their operations, project managers, shutdown planners and shutdown coordinators.
-Shutdown Project is normally led by a senior plant leader, who has insights on plant operations and prior experience in past shutdowns.
-Based on scope of project, he / she will be assisted by one of more Project Managers.
+The shutdown maintenance planning organization will comprise cross-functional team members with expertise across different plant units and their operations, project managers, shutdown planners and shutdown coordinators.
+A shutdown Project is normally led by a senior plant leader, who has insights into plant operations and prior experience in past shutdowns.
+Based on the scope of the project, he/she will be assisted by one or more Project Managers.

-Experienced planners outline the plan with detailed work breakdown structure and job plans with task level staffing and estimation, taking into account past shutdown histories, safety, risk and project management principles.
+Experienced planners outline the plan with a detailed work breakdown structure and job plans with task level staffing and estimation, taking into account past shutdown histories, safety, risk and project management principles.
 Equipment under warranty and Annual Maintenance contracts may require vendor coordination.
-External approvals, from regulatory bodies or governmental agencies or local communities, if any, that’s needed for shutdown shall also be planned.
-Detailed list of spares inventory required for the shutdown maintenance will be prepared and the relevant spares procured and are kept in readiness.
-Site logistics including Tools (eg. Forklifts, Cranes) procurement, either from in-house or from rental companies, needs to be planned in advance.
-Master list of shutdown maintenance activities and job plans needs to be constantly updated with newer discoveries and additional work that needs to be done.
+External approvals, from regulatory bodies or governmental agencies or local communities, if any, that are needed for shutdown shall also be planned.
+A detailed list of spare inventory required for the shutdown maintenance will be prepared and the relevant spares procured and kept in readiness.
+Site logistics including Tools (eg. Forklifts, Cranes) procurement, either from in-house or from rental companies, need to be planned in advance.
+The master list of shutdown maintenance activities and job plans needs to be constantly updated with newer discoveries and additional work that needs to be done.

 Shutdown coordinators will interface with the operational team during the execution phase and coordinate all the bi-directional needs between the planning and execution team.

 - Mobilization of teams, receipt of material(Spares, PPE, Consumables), tools and other resources.
-Organizing safety and other trainings and preparatory activities
+Organizing safety and other training and preparatory activities

 - Securing necessary safety approvals and work permits, risk identifications, clearances, performing lock out tag out (LOTO) procedures, isolation and de-energization

-- Shutting down the plant operations completely in pre-planned sequence
+- Shutting down the plant operations completely in a pre-planned sequence

 - Inspections of equipment, utilities, pipelines, heat transfer systems, reactors etc. to assess condition, fitness and reliability.
 Safety assessments of the equipment, where required